antotaverna/gchop_paper/README.md

 # Plots of GalaxyChop Paper

-## df_stars.ipynb: Generates the pickle file to make all plots
+## df_stars.ipynb: Generates the pickle file of Stars DataFrame to make all plots.
+## agmm_du.ipynb : Generate pickles of describe() output of all galxies Du.

 ## xy_plane.ipynb: Plot Spatial distribution of the galaxy
 - Full Galaxy